BRAHMISREE/DECENTRALIZED-JOB-PORTAL/README.md

    - Navigate to the "Job Board" page
    - Browse through the list of available jobs
    - Click on any job to view its details
+   - Detailed job descriptions are fetched from IPFS via the stored content hash

    ![Job Board](path/to/job-board.png)